SymX: Energy-based Simulation from Symbolic Expressions: Framework

-The symbolic differentiation, code generation and compilation typically takes less than one second for most expressions.
-However, in case of complex expressions or simulations with many different energies, recompiling all expressions can slow down the development process significantly.
-Therefore, \framework only differentiates and compiles new expressions or modified ones.
-This is implemented by computing an SHA256 hash for each expression and storing it in the compiled object.
-This feature enables fast iterations in the development process of complex simulation systems.
+Symbolic differentiation, code generation and compilation typically takes less than a couple of seconds for most common expressions, as we later show in Section~\ref{sec:compilation_times}.
+However, some expressions such as high-order FEM elements can take significantly longer.
+To avoid unnecessary work before running simulations, \framework only differentiates and compiles new expressions or modified ones.
+Compiled functions which correspond to expressions which have not changed are directly loaded.
+This is achieved by storing a SHA256 hash for each energy, \ch{generated from string representations of all the expressions in the graph}, and storing it in the compiled objects.